sophiasage/sophiasage.github.io/blog/articles/vhdl/vhdl_notes.md

     synchronous digital circuit in terms of data between hardware registers, and the logical operations performed on those signals.

-  - synchronous digital circuit: the changes in the state of memory element are synchronized by a clock signal.
+  - synchronous digital circuit: the changes in the state of memory elements are synchronized by a clock signal.

   - GPIO : general purpose input/output.
 Used to control or monitor circuitry